False discovery rate envelopes: Multiple hypothesis testing

 The rejection region for the multiple hypothesis test can be given by a step-up procedure, subsequently rejecting the hypothesis from the smallest $p$-values, as proposed by \citet{BenjaminiHochberg1995}.
 Such rejection region is estimated to fulfill the FDR control.
 If an opposite approach is taken, it is possible to estimate FDR or pFDR for a general fixed rejection region $\Gamma=(\mathcal R_1, \ldots , \mathcal R_m)$. \citet{Storey2002} proposed to use a single value threshold $\gamma$ as a natural rejection region for the continuous statistics $T_k$.
 While we would like to use rank statistics, this approach brings many ties and has to be refined.
-For example, assume that the null hypothesis is resampled $s$ times, thus the single test statistic can achieve only ranks from 1 to $s$, thus the single threshold rejection region can achieve also only these values and thus the estimated pFDR would be rather sparse and the control would be achieved only approximately.
-But it is possible to use information about dependence between neighbouring test statistics and use the rejection region defined by a certain measure of outlyingness.
-For this purpose we will use as acceptance regions the global envelopes defined in \citet{MyllymakiEtal2017}, \citet{MrkvickaEtal2019b} and \citet{MyllymakiMrkvicka2020}.
-Their advantage is that they offer a useful intrinsic graphical interpretation (IGI) and rely on rank statistics.
+For example, assume that the null hypothesis is resampled $s$ times.
+Then the single test statistic can achieve only ranks from 1 to $s$.
+Consequently, the single threshold rejection region can also obtain only these values, and the corresponding estimated FDR values can be rather sparse, leading to only approximate control.
+For this purpose, we will define new acceptance regions based on the global rank envelope \citep{MyllymakiEtal2017}.